LJerome94/TeX-JAM/README.md

 # About

-This is a simple [LaTeX](https://www.latex-project.org) template for homework assignments, more precisly for mathematics and physics.
-This was originaly intended [Overleaf](https://www.overleaf.com), but it should also work in any TeX environement you might have locally given you use the right compiler (see below).
+This is a simple [LaTeX](https://www.latex-project.org) template for homework assignments, more precisely for mathematics and physics.
+This was originaly intended for [Overleaf](https://www.overleaf.com), but it should also work in any TeX environement you might have locally given that you use the right compiler (see below).

 # Screenshots